 Still expansive and stitched of silken moth wings, I am different now.
 Strangely whole again.
 Fully human and something just a bit more.

 Approaching the wide mouth of the dry canyon, I hear the noise of the highway and nearly simultaneously catch the briny scent and muffled voice of the sea.
 I am emerging from one realm into another.

-As always happens back at the car, there is the momentarily strange sense of being confined, surrounded by synthetic materials.
+As always happens back at the car, I experience the momentarily strange sense of being confined, surrounded by synthetic materials.
 I want to immediately roll down the windows, but at the same time I strongly desire to be shielded from the steady, rolling noise of the highway.
-And so it begins, the pulling in and gradual closing down.
+And so it begins: the pulling in and gradual closing-down.

 In the hours and days ahead, even in the sanctuary of my little cottage near the sea, in my deliberately constructed life of soulful rituals, the modern day amnesia will slowly creep over me.
-Senses will dull and once again I’ll forget the full, non-domesticated, sensual wildness of who I am—until that restlessness under my skin, the wild soul, urges me back out into the trees or onto a sage-covered mesa, where I wake up again and remember.
+Senses will dull and once again I’ll forget the full, non-domesticated, sensual wildness of who I am.
+That is, until the restlessness under my skin, the wild soul, urges me back out into the trees or onto a sage-covered mesa, where I wake up again and remember.
 Re-wilding myself.